Skip to content

 🔗 From Figma to Tableau: The Workflow

 As I detailed in my Figma Blueprint post, the design starts in Figma using the Coolors Plugin.
-Once the Product is approved, I move into implementation.
+I lock in the palette during the mockup phase so that by the time I move into Tableau, every color choice is already validated — no last-minute tweaks during build.

 ⚙️ Implementation: Custom Palettes in Tableau

-To bring that premium feel into Tableau, you must go beyond the default color palettes.
-You do this by modifying your Preferences.tps file.
+To bring that premium feel into Tableau, you must go beyond the default color palettes by modifying your Preferences.tps file.

 1. Locate: Go to Documents > My Tableau Repository.

-2. Edit: Open Preferences.tps in a text editor (like VS Code or Notepad).
+2. Edit: Open Preferences.tps in a text editor (VS Code or Notepad both work).

 3. Inject: Add your hex codes inside the <preferences> tag.